Lupanar: Female prostitutes

 Female prostitutes were frequently described as characters in Roman literature; however, first-hand accounts of real prostitutes are far more rare.
 The owner of these prostitutes was called a Leno.
 The Leno would buy girls (usually from the East) for prices around 600 sesterces to be their slaves.
 Other prostitutes were forced into work at the brothel as a result of financial crisis and family run institutions.
 It was quite rare for a prostitute to make enough money to escape working at the brothel.

 The life of a prostitute in Pompeii was a challenging one.
-Whether they were enslaved or merely too poor to deny work, prostitutes hardly refused a client.
+Whether they were enslaved or merely too poor to deny work, prostitutes hardly ever refused a client.
 It was not uncommon for prostitutes to be robbed, beaten, raped, and even killed while working at the brothel.
 The women inside the brothel faced such abuse by both clients and managers.
 Because so many prostitutes were slaves, they were often subject to sexual and physical violence.
 Clients were often possessive and jealous towards their preferred prostitutes and retaliated by threatening and beating them.